redstreet/PT-P300BT/README.md

   --text-size MILLIMETERS
                         Horizontally stretch the text to fit the specified size.
-  --font-scale NUMBER   Scale font size by specified percentage (default: 100%) --h-padding DOTS      Define custom left and right horizontal padding in pixels (default: 5
+  --font-scale NUMBER   Scale font size by specified percentage (default: 100%) --h-padding DOTS      Define custom left and right horizontal padding in pixels
-                        pixels left and 5 pixels right) --v-shift DOTS        Define relative vertical traslation in pixels (default is to vertically center the font)
+                        (default: 5 pixels left and 5 pixels right) --v-shift DOTS        Define relative vertical traslation in pixels (default is to vertically center the font)
+  -p MULTIPLIER, --line-spacing MULTIPLIER
+                        Line spacing multiplier for multi-line text (default: 1.2) -H, --center-text     Horizontally center text inside the label image.
-  --white-level NUMBER  Minimum pixel value to consider it "white" when cropping the image.
-Set it
+  --white-level NUMBER  Minimum pixel value to consider it "white" when cropping the
-                        to a value close to 255.
-(Default: 240) --threshold NUMBER    Custom thresholding when converting the image to binary, to manually decide which pixel values become black or white (Default: 75)
+                        image.
+Set it to a value close to 255.
+(Default: 240) --threshold NUMBER    Custom thresholding when converting the image to binary, to manually decide which pixel values become black or white (Default:
+                        75)
 ```

 Options `-sln` are useful to simulate the print, showing the created image and adding a ruler in inches and centimeters (magenta), with horizontal lines to mark the drawing area (dotted red) and the tape borders (cyan).